 Peaches are low in calories, rich in antioxidants and they have a small amount of mangnesium and vitamin B. A bonus of eating peaches is that they aid the skin to retain moisture, thus making your skin more elastic.
 So drinking bellini, is a bit like drinking a beauty potion!

-The other key ingredient is Prosecco wine, possibly dry and a bit of agave syrup.
+The other key ingredient is Prosecco wine, possibly dry and a bit of fresh mint to garnish along with some white peaches slices.
 As you can see the ingredients are simple, fresh and easy to assemble together.
 Let me share the steps I follow to make this refreshing and fizzy Italian cocktail.

 How to make a Bellini